Why do i take criticism so personally?

 Here’s the good news: You can train yourself to handle criticism differently.

+A key step is to realize your own patterns and triggers—becoming aware of how you typically react to criticism can help you manage your responses more effectively.
 You don’t have to be the person who avoids feedback, bristles at suggestions, or stays up at night replaying one comment over and over.
 You can become someone who hears feedback, absorbs it, and moves on—without the emotional spiral.

 1. Separate "Who You Are" from "What You Do"